-We’re thrilled to announce our new partnership with the Great British Chefs.
-We chatted to Two Michelin-starred Michael Caines about his goals for the year ahead, his favourite foodie memories and the healthy ingredients we’ll all be using in 2017
+We chatted to Two Michelin-starred Michael Caines about his favourite foodie memories and the healthy ingredients he loves using.

 Michael Caines is one of Britain’s most acclaimed chefs.
 He was at the helm at Gidleigh Park in Devon for 21 years, where he earned two Michelin stars for his modern cuisine.
 Michael has cooked in 10 Downing Street for the Prime Minister, was awarded AA Chef’s Chef of the Year, and received an MBE in 2006 for services to the hospitality industry.
-He will open Lympstone Manor, a Grade II-listed Georgian hotel and restaurant overlooking the Exe estuary, this April.
+He recently opened Lympstone Manor, a Grade II-listed Georgian hotel and restaurant overlooking the Exe estuary.

 I’ve recently lost 12kg – I’ve reduced my portion sizes, I drink more water, alcohol is a weekend treat, I eat bread only in the morning and I’ve weaned myself off sugary tea.
 I’ll keep running my 10 miles on a Sunday and continue doing The Ladies Walk [a walk around the Manor’s grounds that’s 10,000 steps] daily.
 I have loads of energy.